Physical Science Explored Lab & Activity Supplies

 • 250 mL beaker, half pint mason jar, or similar sized glass dish

-Lesson 11: Naming Ionic Compounds
+Lesson 11: Ionic Compounds Dice Lab

 • No supplies needed

-Lesson 13: Balancing Chemical Equations
+Lesson 13: Balancing Chemical Equations and Exploring Conservation of Mass

 • Colored pencils